MihaelMihov/CurrencyConverter/README.md

 http://localhost:8080/trip/Turkey/100/1200/EUR

-Before getting the result, you will be sasked to login.
+Before getting the result, you will be asked to login.
 Please use the following credentials:

 Username: root